Cherreads

 Will's eyes lingered on the zero under the defense tab.
 Base management would come later.
 Right now, they were vulnerable.

-Allison and Bram were waiting, their eyes wide as they took in the behemoth resting in their living room.
-Will walked straight to Allison, pulling the two heavy P.A.C.I.F.I.C. hand-cannons from his inventory.
+Allison and Bram were waiting.
+Their eyes were wide as they took in the behemoth resting in their living room.
+Will walked straight to Allison and pulled the two heavy P.A.C.I.F.I.C. hand-cannons from his inventory.
 He pressed the cold steel into her hands.

 "Sixteen shots total," Will said, his voice quiet and absolute.
-"These aren't for the frontline.
+"These are reserved for emergencies.
 We have zero automated defenses.
-These are for when the silence in this vault is broken and I'm not here.
+These are for when the silence in this vault is broken and I am not here.
 You are the anchor.
 Make them count."

-Allison looked at the weapons, the weight of the iron a direct measure of his trust.
+Allison looked at the weapons.
+The weight of the iron was a direct measure of his trust.
 She nodded once, her expression hardening.
-"I won't miss."
+"I will not miss."

 "Good," Will said, turning to the team.
 "We have a stage to set."

 It took ten minutes to load the mangled corpses of the Cleaners into the cargo hold.
-When Allison saw the bodies, she didn't flinch.
+When Allison saw the bodies, she held her gaze steady.
 A subtle, systemic light flared in her eyes.

-"If you want P.A.C.I.F.I.C. to believe a Tier-4 predator wiped them out, just piling them up won't work," Allison said.
+"Piling them up will fail to convince P.A.C.I.F.I.C. a Tier-4 predator wiped them out," Allison said.
 Her voice dropped into a clinical, detached rhythm.

 [Profession Active: Biological Weaver (Apprentice)]

 "Corporate forensics will scan the bone fractures.
-If the bones are cut by blades, they'll know it was us.
+If the bones are cut by blades, they will trace it to us.
 We need to un-make them."

 They rode Lilith back to Delta.
 The stagecraft began under the red glow of the forest.
 Allison directed Tyson to wrap his massive arms around the dead guards.
-With a sickening crunch, the brawler squeezed, shattering their ribcages inward to mimic the bite of a colossal maw.
+With a sickening crunch, the brawler squeezed and shattered their ribcages inward to mimic the bite of a colossal maw.

-"Boss, give me a hand with the heavy one," Maddie called out, gesturing to the armored Elite Guard.
+"Boss, give me a hand with the heavy one," Maddie called out.
+She gestured to the armored Elite Guard.

-Will stepped up, grabbing the tactical rig while Maddie hoisted the legs.
-The body was deadweight — the particular, uncooperative mass of something that had been carrying its own momentum an hour ago and now had none.
-They set it down at the position Allison had marked in the dirt.
+Will stepped up and grabbed the tactical rig while Maddie hoisted the legs.
+The body was a deadweight.
+It carried the particular, uncooperative mass of something that possessed its own momentum an hour ago and currently held none.
+They set it down at the position Allison marked in the dirt.

 "Seven out of ten for the form," Maddie said, stepping back and wiping her hands on her armor.
 "Minus three for nearly dropping a dead corpo on my boots."